radiantlogic-v8/documentation-ia-product/documentation/best-practice/01-installation-and-deployment/01-using-git-in-ida.md

 # How to use GIT in IDA

-This is a short introduction to Git in the iGRC context.
+This is a short introduction to Git in the Identity Analytics context.
 So: the bare minimum to working with your colleagues on projects where git is required.

 > This assumes that you are in an environment where each user has a workspace, and Git is already setup.